open-source-parsers/jsoncpp/README.txt

 * Running the test manually:
   ==========================

+Notes that test can be run by scons using the 'check' target (see above).

+You need to run test manually only if you are troubleshooting an issue.

+In the instruction below, replace "path to jsontest.exe" with the path of the 'jsontest' executable that was compiled on your platform.

 cd test
 # This will run the Reader/Writer tests
 python runjsontests.py "path to jsontest.exe"